Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Oregon Stats and Trends

-- Oregon has two wins against the spread in seven games this season.
+- Oregon has two wins against the spread in seven games this year.

-- The Ducks have been favored by 24 points or more two times this season and have not covered the spread in any of them.

-- Oregon's games this year have hit the over on three of seven set point totals (42.9%).
+- This season, the Ducks are winless against the spread when entering a game as a favorite of 24.5 points or more.

-- When Oregon puts up more than 20.7 points, it is 2-5 against the spread and 6-1 overall.
+- Oregon is 2-5 against the spread and 6-1 overall this season when the team puts up more than 20.7 points.

-- In games that Oregon piles up more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.
+- When Oregon amasses more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.

-- This year, the Ducks have turned the ball over seven times, two more than the Buffaloes' takeaways (5).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.